AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-04-0.md

 - Updating the details of a review task in the Review dashboard does not confirm whether the update was successful or unsuccessful.
 (8051)

+## Known Issues

+Adobe has identified the following known issues for the 2025.04.0 release:

+- The reference count in the Baseline UI does not update upon editing the Baseline.
+It only updates when the changes are saved.
+(28015)
+- When multiple tabs are open in the Editor, performing an **Undo** operation in the **Source** view of a file reverts the last edit but also switches to the previously opened tab.
+(27891)
+- The **AEM Spell Check** option appears in the **Menu** dropdown list, even when the **Browser spell check** option is enabled in the Editor settings.
+(27993)
+- An additional version is created and shown in the **Version History** panel when you edit an image in the Assets UI and save it.
+(28001)